avinassh/brave-browser-hardening/Docs/Brave Search.md

 ![Brave Premium Search](https://i.ibb.co/Lvt1tJ6/j0ail2sokac81.png)

+- Brave Search removed the Beta tag in the Search Settings.
+The Website itself remains beta.
 - [Brave Search Premium is 3$ a month (account.brave.com)](https://account.brave.com/?intent=checkout&product=search), Brave intends to implement Brave Rewards into Brave Search sometime in mid 2022.
 If you pay premium you "Get a cleaner view on all results pages", which means those that don't won't get cleaner page results.
 - [Brave Search uses as fallback other search engine providers if not enough results are found](https://search.brave.com/help/independence).
 - [Brave Search censorship](https://web.archive.org/web/20211202152804/https://imgur.com/a/lkPTFC1) - [original source](https://imgur.com/a/lkPTFC1) - is even worse than [Google Search censorship](https://en.wikipedia.org/wiki/Censorship_by_Google).
 Months later [Brendan Eich says that thy do not censor](https://twitter.com/brendaneich/status/1501978997860683776), It should be noted that Brave Search is still in Beta stage as time of writing this.